Skip to content

 Gallo-Cruz will hold the title for three years and will receive financial support for her research and teaching.

-The designation is made possible through the O’Hanley Endowed Fund, which was established by Maxwell Advisory Board Chairman and Syracuse University Trustee Ronald O’Hanley III, chairman and chief executive officer of State Street Global Advisors and a 1980 graduate of the Maxwell School with a B.A. in political science.
+The designation is made possible through the O’Hanley Endowed Fund, which was established by Maxwell Advisory Board Chair and Syracuse University Trustee Ronald O’Hanley III, chairman and chief executive officer of State Street Global Advisors and a 1980 graduate of the Maxwell School with a B.A. in political science.

 Gallo-Cruz is a senior research associate in the Program for the Advancement of Research on Conflict and Collaboration, where she co-directs the advocacy and activism research team.
 She is also a research affiliate for the Program on Latin America and the Caribbean.